 MIGA has been stepping up its support to Sub-Saharan Africa and help promote sustainable development across the region.
 We focus on our strategic priority areas, including low-income (IDA) countries, fragile and conflict-affected situations (FCS), and climate change.

-In FY20, MIGA supported 22 projects in the SSA region by issuing guarantees for $1.3 billion, nearly all of which supported one or more of our priority areas.
+In FY20, MIGA supported 22 projects in the SSA region by issuing guarantees for $1.3 billion.
 Political Risk Insurance (PRI) guarantees issued in the region supported 14 Capital Optimization guarantees for $732 million, the development of two solar power plants and two wind power plants in South Africa, two solar power plants in Senegal and the expansion of a thermal power plant in Côte d’Ivoire.
 The Agency also issued a guarantee that is a new application of the existing Non-Honoring of Financial Obligations (NHFO) product to facilitate trade finance by a regional development bank to 22 countries in Africa.

 EXAMPLES OF MIGA-SUPPORTED PROJECTS IN Sub-Saharan Africa